Stark Saga Book 1

 “Almost makes the paintings inside seem redundant, doesn’t it?”
 I recognize the throaty, feminine voice and turn to face Evelyn Dodge, retired actress turned agent turned patron of the arts—and my hostess for the evening.

 “I’m so sorry.
-I know I must look like a giddy tourist, but we don’t have sunsets like that in Dallas.”
+I know I must look like a giddy tourist, but we don’t have sunsets like this in Dallas.”

 “Don’t apologize,” she says.
 “I pay for that view every month when I write the mortgage check.
 It damn well better be spectacular.”